ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

         None
         something (return type) Description

 In order to get the functionality requested in the docstring of the parent class USE the manual and ensure that the given command comes from the given manual.
 When possible match the patterns in the given example code from the manual.
 The syntax for command names is given by the parent class but assume a set_something command does a single action and a configure_something command calls multiple set_something commands.
 For all configure_something commands ensure all non-essential args are intiliazed to None (see example code in parent class).
-General writing guidelines for the functions is to again limit the use of text # comments
+General writing guidelines for the functions is to again limit the use of text # comments and focus on the docstring given in the parent class and ensure what is asked there is implemented.
+If in the case an argument described in the parent class is not supported by the child instrument raise an error.
+Otherwise do not implement error handling for range checking etc (this will be done later at a global level).

+Part 2:
+After we have successfully filled out the parent classes for our specific instrument we now focus on the class attributes we want to add to our instrument.
+We want to parse the manual and understand the limitations of our instrument and write them into the class attributes.
+We want to write class attributes for every argument passed in to the functions we wrote with the exception of arguments that take booleon values.
+Follow this syntax:
+1. If the argument takes a limited number of values (e.g. channel) we write this in a list of the argtype (e.g. channel = [1,2])
+2. If the argument takes a range of values (e.g voltage) we write this as a tuple of the appropiate type (e.g. amplitude = (0,5))
+3. If the argument depends on another argument (e.g. frequency in the case of an AWG) we write this as a dictionary of the nested appropiate types (e.g. point 1 and 2 above) As an example if an awg has different frequency ranges for different waveforms (the argument frequency depends on the argument waveform) we write it as follows: frequency = {'waveform': {'SIN': (1e-6, 240e6), 'SQU': (1e-6, 120e6), 'RAMP': (1e-6, 5e6), 'PULS': (1e-6, 120e6), 'pattern': (1e-6, 120e6), 'USER': (1e-6, 120e6)}}
+waveform = ['SIN', 'SQU', 'RAMP', 'PULS', 'NOIS', 'DC', 'USER'] where the key of the dictionary is the argument this argument depends on.

+As a final check ensure that any write/query/read commands passed to the instrument come from the given manual (if a manual is given) and prioritize example code over written descriptions if possible.